Review on recent progress in the study of the $N^*(920)$ subthreshold singularity and the $\sigma/f_0(500)$ meson: Dynamical properties of resonance in the case of unphysical pion masses and high temperatures

 The above results can be viewed as directly coming from QCD, though the $f_0(500)$ pole trajectory alone does not tell much about the resonance properties.
 Inspired by the results of Ref.~\cite{Cao:2023ntr}, the linear $O(N)$ $\sigma$ model is re-investigated in great detail in Refs.~\cite{Lyu:2024elz,Lyu:2024lzr}.
 The leading $1/N$ order partial wave amplitude respects unitarity but does not have left-hand cut.
 To incorporate both crossing symmetry and unitarity, $N/D$ method is used which recovers the leading $1/N$ order partial wave amplitude but also includes the cross-channel contribution which is of next to leading $1/N$ order.
 It is found that the $\sigma$-pole trajectory is satisfactorily reproduced, at qualitative level, with all the desired features of low energy QCD singularity structure, including the subthreshold resonance pole discussed previously.
 A little modification to the picture proposed in~\cite{Cao:2022zhn} is that the VS-II pole could appear from the left-hand cut before the $\sigma$ pole turns into a bound state.
 The lesson one learns about in this study is that $O(N)$ linear $\sigma$ model does represent low energy QCD in $IJ=00$ channel satisfactorily, and hence one intends to conclude that $f_0(500)$ plays the role of the $\sigma$ particle.~\footnote{Of course, in practice the situation has to be more complicated, such as the inclusion of vector mesons, and other high order terms into the effective lagrangian, etc..
 But these extra terms should not alter the picture that a linear realization of chiral symmetry is realized in nature. }

 The success of the $O(N)$ linear $\sigma$ model certainly deserves more respects and attentions.
 A further investigation is to study the thermal properties of the $\sigma$ pole (namely the $f_0(500)$ resonance) in the $O(N)$ model.
 Similar to the zero-temperature case, the cross-channel contribution to the amplitude would also affect the behavior of the poles in the finite temperature scattering amplitude.
 The $N/D$ method can be extended to the finite temperature case~\cite{Lyu:2024elz}.
 It is rather surprising to have found that thermal trajectory of the $\sigma$ pole is qualitatively very similar to the trajectory with varying $m_\pi$ as shown in Fig.~\ref{fig:finiteT_ND_traj}.
 For example, when $T\simeq 137$MeV $\sigma$ turns into a bound state from a virtual pole as well.~\footnote{Similar result is also obtained in \cite{Patkos:2002xb,Patkos:2002vr} using the leading order result of the $O(N)$ model, but since the crossed channels are not included, there are no subthreshold poles generated from the branch point of the left-hand cut in these analyses.} Also the thermal vacuum property is carefully investigated and it is found that in linear $\sigma$ model the vacuum still remains stable at the moment when $\sigma$ turns into a bound state~\cite{Lyu:2024elz,Lyu:2024lzr}.
 It is noticed that the $\sigma$ pole not only turns into a bound state, but will also eventually approach the pion-pole position.
 This actually is not an accident, but dictated by the asymptotically restored $O(N)$ symmetry ($SU(2)\times SU(2)\sim O(4)$ in reality) at the high-temperature limit.
-It is worth noticing that such a restoration is not yet fulfilled in usual thermal $\chi$ PT calculations.